bosonprotocol/core-components/data/contractualAgreement.template.md

    - 1.1.2. provide the contact information and the delivery details to the Seller using the Seller Contact Method.

-2. Fulfillment
+2. Fulfilment

    2.1.
-When the Buyer redeems the rNFT, the Seller will have the Item delivered to the Buyer within the Delivery Period.
+When the Buyer redeems the rNFT, the Seller will have the Item delivered to the Buyer by the Fulfilment Date.

 3. Dispute Resolution

    3.1.
 If the Offer is not fulfilled in accordance with the Agreement and the Seller’s Shop Policy (Exhibit A), the Buyer can raise a complaint (the “**Dispute**”), which triggers the transaction to be set to the **Dispute State**.
 The Buyer must raise the complaint before the Dispute Period ends.

    3.2.
+The Protocol's smart contracts can return funds out of the Deposit Pool if a Dispute is raised within the Dispute Period only.
+Buyers are advised to ensure that the agreed Fulfilment Date is set sufficiently prior to the end of the Dispute Period, in order for the Buyer to be able to raise a dispute within the Dispute Period to benefit from the trust-minimised Protocol design and in-built dispute mechanism.
+Any return requests or disputes received outside of the Dispute Period will need to rely on legal recourse and hence the Buyer’s ability to identify the Seller.

+   3.3.
 The Buyer and the Seller shall attempt to resolve the Dispute mutually by communicating via the Seller Contact Method.
 They may agree to a split of the Deposit Pool.
 If an agreement is reached, one party (Buyer or Seller) signs a message which indicates the agreed-upon split.
 The other party uploads the decision on-chain and moves the Dispute to the **Resolved State** allowing the Buyer and the Seller to withdraw their payoff accordingly.

-   3.3.
+   3.4.
 The dispute must be mutually resolved within the Resolution Period.
 The Seller can extend the Resolution Period.
 If the dispute has not moved to the Resolved State and no time extension is given before the Resolution Period is over, then the dispute is moved to the **Retracted State** and the transaction is completed.

-   3.4.
+   3.5.
 Buyer can unilaterally move the dispute to the Retracted State, or submit the dispute on-chain for a decision to the nominated DR together with the Escalation Deposit, which then moves the Dispute to the “**Escalated State**”.

-   3.5.
+   3.6.
 When a Dispute is moved to the Escalated State, an Escalation Response Period starts, which is defined by the DR. The DR can refuse to decide on a Dispute.
 The dispute is considered refused by the DR if the DR submits the refusal to decide on-chain, or if no decision was submitted before the end of that period.
 In both cases, the parties can withdraw the funds deposited in the smart contract in case of the DR refusal.

-   3.6.
+   3.7.
 Following escalation, the DR communicates with the Buyer and the Seller off-chain to seek facts about the dispute and reviews them against the terms of the transaction (per the decision tree and specifications below).
 The DR can be reached via the Dispute Resolver Contact Method.
 Following the submission of evidence, if any, by the Parties, the DR provides a decision about the split of the Deposit Pool by triggering an on-chain transaction (the “**Decided State**”).
 The Buyer and the Seller can then withdraw their payoff according to the DR’s decision.

    ![][image_DR_Decision_Tree_ref]

-   3.7.
+   3.8.
 The Buyer and the Seller shall provide the following evidence to the DR to resolve the dispute:

-   - 3.7.1. **Non-Delivery**: This includes any case relating to non-delivery, including failure by the Seller to send the Item, porch piracy, and courier failures.
+   - 3.8.1. **Non-Delivery**: This includes any case relating to non-delivery, including failure by the Seller to send the Item, porch piracy, and courier failures.

      - (a) Evidence Required from the Seller:
        - (i) Dispatch Evidence - a scanned copy of delivery forms or departure information, with the name, full address, and postcode (if any) of the recipient; or a delivery service receipt or customs form that includes the date of dispatch, as well as the name, full address, or postcode of the recipient.
        - (ii) Delivery Evidence - carrier tracking number with delivered status; proof of delivery - signed & received by recipient; proof of delivery - an image of the package at destination; or a valid tracking number showing movement to the address listed at the time of the transaction or agreed upon between the Buyer and the Seller.
      - (b) Evidence Required from the Buyer: order confirmation email / message where the Buyer specified the name, address, and postal code (if any) of delivery.

-   - 3.7.2. **Missed Estimated Time of Arrival**
+   - 3.8.2. **Missed Estimated Time of Arrival**

      - (a) Evidence required from the Seller:
-       - (i) Delivery Period promise, order confirmation email / message with latest permissible date of delivery mentioned; or store FEP at time of commit stating shipment times & windows, and/or permissible delay due to custom clearance and the buyer’s obligation to pay custom and duties.
+       - (i) Delivery promise, order confirmation email / message with latest permissible date of delivery mentioned; or store FEP at time of commit stating shipment times & windows, and/or permissible delay due to custom clearance and the buyer’s obligation to pay custom and duties.
        - (ii) Tracking number - showing date of delivery at the destination country
      - (b) Evidence Required from the Buyer: order confirmation email / message with the latest permissible date of delivery mentioned.

-   - 3.7.3. **Not meeting Buyer expectations**: This includes any case relating to item not-as-described, incomplete / incorrect / damaged order, performance / quality not adequate, wrong item sent, missing parts / accessories, item defective / does not work, description was not accurate, or arrived in addition to what was ordered.
+   - 3.8.3. **Not meeting Buyer expectations**: This includes any case relating to item not-as-described, incomplete / incorrect / damaged order, performance / quality not adequate, wrong item sent, missing parts / accessories, item defective / does not work, description was not accurate, or arrived in addition to what was ordered.

      - (a) Evidence required from the Seller: description of the Item at the time of purchase
      - (b) Evidence required from the Buyer: